mb697/tmt-api/README.md

 tmt-api
 =======

-A basic demo the Trust My Travel API in action.
+A basic demo of the Trust My Travel API in action.